SAP/openui5-docs/docs/Simulating_User_Interactions_on_Controls_8615a0b.md

 ## Simulating User Interactions on Controls

 OPA5 has a built-in actions parameter that can be used for simulating events.
-If you use an action, OPA5 will make sure that the UI is in a state that allows the action to be executed.
+If you use an action, OPA5 makes sure that the UI is in a state that allows the action to be executed.

-We recommend that you use actions and not success functions for user interactions as using success functions will not execute the checks on the UI.
+We recommend that you use actions and not success functions for user interactions as using success functions doesn't execute the checks on the UI.
 You can use multiple actions on one control and you can mix built-in actions with custom actions.

 ***

 ### Simulating a `press` Event

-In this example we trigger a `press` event on a button, using the `waitFor` function of OPA5, and the `Press` action.
+In this example, we trigger a `press` event on a button, using the `waitFor` function of OPA5, and the `Press` action.
 Note that the action has access to the located button implicitly.

 ``` js
 oOpa.waitFor({